-IMPLEMENTATION IMPLEMENTATION HOUSING POLICIES ACTION RESPONSIBILITY TIMELINE Encourage the provision of an adequate supply of single-family homes, condominiums and townhouses, apartments, duplexes, and manufactured homes.
-Does not require specific action Planning Commission, Town Board Encourage the availability of choices of owner and renter type-housing units to serve current and future needs of all residents.
-Does not require specific action Planning Commission, Town Board Encourage the availability of a sufficient supply of affordable rental and ownership housing for low and moderate-income individuals.
+IMPLEMENTATION ACTION RESPONSIBILITY IMPLEMENTATION TIMELINE Continue to support the Lafayette County Housing Authority.
+Does not require specific action Planning Commission, Town Board The fair housing rights of all citizens are protected by Federal regulations.
+Does not require specific action Planning Commission, Town Board Encourage the location of multi-family apartment buildings, senior housing, and special needs housing near or in cities and villages, where there is easier access to public services and facilities.
+Does not require specific action Planning Commission, Town Board Encourage future residential development in areas that can be served with public utilities and community facilities.
+Does not require specific action Planning Commission, Town Board Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems.
 Does not require specific action Planning Commission, Town Board Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable.
 Does not require specific action Planning Commission, Town Board Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in this Comprehensive Plan.
-Does not require specific action Planning Commission, Town Board Encourage contiguous development patterns that preserve and expand upon existing neighborhoods or subdivisions while encouraging the location of new residential developments within, or close to, existing residential developments.
-Does not require specific action Planning Commission, Town Board Support efforts to strengthen existing neighborhoods by finding new uses for abandoned or under used land.
 Does not require specific action Planning Commission, Town Board Encourage the preservation and rehabilitation of existing housing stock in the community.
 Does not require specific action Planning Commission, Town Board Support residents who want to use loan or grant programs assisting with purchasing or repairing homes.
-Does not require specific action Planning Commission, Town Board Where and when appropriate, utilize county, state, and federal programs or grants to maintain existing housing or to support the construction of future housing.
 Does not require specific action Planning Commission, Town Board